Home : Conditions : Sports : Youth - Kids Sports Injuries

 Injuries in the young athlete are often trivialised.
 They are usually asked or encouraged to "toughen up and play through the pain."
 This approach is not in the young athlete's best interest for the following reasons:

-- It often leads to delayed healing and return to sports,
+- it often leads to both delayed injury healing and return to sports,

-- In some cases, it can result in a permanent injury that precludes sports participation.
+- in some cases, it can result in a serious permanent injury that precludes future sports participation.

 An Accurate Diagnosis is Essential

-In most cases, your physiotherapist can make the diagnosis via the injury history and performing a physical examination.
+In most cases, your physiotherapist can make an accurate diagnosis by listening to your child's injury history and performing a thorough clinical examination.
 The adolescent's age, sex, and level of participation in sports are important.
 A description of how the injury occurred is valuable.
-Your physiotherapist will want to know if there was a "pop," swelling, history of previous injury, family history of similar injury, locking or giving way, or other signs or symptoms.
+Your physiotherapist will want to know if there was a "pop", swelling, history of previous injury, family history of similar injury, locking or giving way, or other signs or symptoms.
+They'll also ask you about how much training and game time our child is having to detect whether "overtraining" could be predisposing them to injury.

-While special tests can be helpful, in certain circumstances an accurate diagnosis can be made 90% of the time by taking a good history and performing a systematic examination of the injured joint.
+While special diagnostic tests such as Xray, MRI and ultrasound scans may be required, in most cases an accurate diagnosis can be made by taking a good history and performing a systematic examination of the injured structures.

 Tips for Parents and Coaches

-- Allow kids to play at their own intensity and pace.
+- Allow your kids to play at their own intensity and pace.

 - Encourage your child to start getting in shape and conditioning a month before any team sports are to begin.